Jet Propulsion Laboratory: Deep space exploration

 Initially set on a trajectory to explore Jupiter and its moon Io, Voyager 1s mission parameters were adjusted to also provide a close flyby of Saturn's moon Titan.
 The spacecraft sent back detailed images and data from both gas giants, revolutionizing the understanding of these distant worlds.
 The Voyager 2 spacecraft followed a more extensive trajectory, conducting flybys of not just Jupiter and Saturn, but also Uranus and Neptune.
 These encounters provided firsthand data from all four gas giants, offering insights into the nature and dynamics of the outer planets.
 Both Voyager spacecraft, after fulfilling their primary mission objectives, were directed towards interstellar space, carrying with them the Golden Records – phonograph discs containing sounds and images selected to portray the diversity of life on Earth.

 The 1980s also saw the inception of the Galileo mission which launched in the late 1980s.
 The Galileo spacecraft was designed to study Jupiter and its major moons in detail.
 Although the probe only entered the gas giant's orbit in the 1990s, its inception and planning during the 1980s signified JPL's continued commitment to deep space exploration.

-Native sulfur on Mars!
-Discovered May 30, 2024, when the Curiosity rover drove over this outcrop and cracked it open.
+Native sulfur on Mars Discovered May 30, 2024, when the Curiosity rover drove over this outcrop and cracked it open.

+"Faster, better, cheaper" era

+In 1991, Edward C. Stone, the Voyager program scientist, was made the JPL director.
+His directorship was during the difficult period of the 90s: with the Cold War and the Space Race between the US and the USSR finished, NASA saw dwindling budgets and introduced the so-called "faster, better, cheaper" approach, that encouraged smaller, cheaper missions built with the help of third-party contractors, efficiently "commercializing" the research lab and forcing it to work with industry.
+Cost-cutting had to be done by Stone, who tried to adapt a new management culture at JPL, while at the same time trying not to hurt science.
+The plans were to downsize the lab and fire around 30% of JPL personnel by the end of the decade; Stone and Caltech leadership even feared that JPL could be closed.

+JPL had little experience in small missions at the time: its "flagship" missions, like Voyager, Cassini, and Galileo, employed hundreds of people for decades.
+Cassini, for example, "directly supported maybe 500 work-years, about 10 percent of total lab staff [and] provided close to 20 percent of the lab budget".
+In order to comply with budget restrictions and save the mission, Cassini was downsized; to save $250 million, the scan platform had to be removed from the plans.
+Stone himself saw the "faster-better-cheaper" as a cultural change of the lab's engineering practices.